Schirrms/i-top-vsphrere-datacollector-extension/README.md

 I position the VM on the correct location (also a custom extension, and these tests are totally specific!).
 This is to know in wich Datacenter the VM is.

 I position the 'move2production' date from one of our Custom attributes (again very specific).

+Collect the VCenter, as an URL so I can jump from iTop to the good VCenter (useless if you have only one !)

+Collect the PowerStatus of the VM : in some extractions, I only count 'poweredOn' VM

+Many attributes are now updatables.